Gopiram Bargayn Burabhakat

+Gopiram Bargayn Burabhakat (1 January 1925 – 14 September 2026) was an Indian sattriya artist from Majuli, Assam.

+Life and career

-Gopiram Bargayn Burabhakat is a sattriya artist from Majuli, Assam, India.
-He is the recipient of the Padma Shri (2021).
-Bargayn was only five years old when he arrived at the Sri Sri Uttar Kamalabari Sattra in 1930.
-He remained an ardent supporter and promoter of Sattriya Dance since then.
+Burabhakat was born on 1 January 1925.
+He was only five years old when he arrived at the Sri Sri Uttar Kamalabari Sattra in 1930.
+Burabhakat remained an ardent supporter and promoter of Sattriya Dance from then.

+He was the recipient of the Padma Shri (2021).

+Burabhakat died on 14 September 2026, at the age of 101.

 Awards

-He has received various awards for his contribution to and promotion of Sattriya traditions.
+Burabhakat received various awards for his contribution to and promotion of Sattriya traditions.
 Some of the awards he received are as follows.